andybluntish/grunt-xsltproc/README.md

 ## The "xsltproc" task

 ### Overview

+Run this task with the `grunt xsltproc` command.

+#### xsltproc

+[xltproc](http://xmlsoft.org/XSLT/xsltproc.html) is an open-source command line tool for applying XSLT stylesheets to XML documents.

+This task requires you to have `xsltproc` installed.
+If you're on OS X or Linux you probably already have it installed.
+You can check by running `xsltproc -version` in your terminal.

+#### Setup

-In your project's Gruntfile, add a section named `xsltproc` to the data object passed into `grunt.initConfig()`.
+First, ensure you have `xsltproc` installed.
+Then, in your project's Gruntfile, add a section named `xsltproc` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({